Variational Quantum Algorithms: Basic concepts and tools

 Let us start by considering a task one wishes to solve.
 This implies having access to a description of the problem, and also possibly to a set of training data.
 As schematically shown in Fig.~\ref{fig:VQA}, the first step to developing a VQA is to define a cost (or loss) function $C$ which encodes the solution to the problem.
-One then proposes an ansatz, i.e., a quantum operation depending on a set of continuous or discrete parameters $\vec{\theta}$ that can be optimized (see below for a more in-depth discussion of ansatze).
-This ansatz is then trained (with data from the training set) in a hybrid quantum-classical loop to solve the optimization task
+One then proposes an ansatz, that is, a quantum operation depending on a set of continuous or discrete parameters $\vec{\theta}$ that can be optimized (see below for a more in-depth discussion of ansatzes).
+This ansatz is then trained in a hybrid quantum-classical loop to solve the optimization task

-The trademark of VQAs is that they employ a quantum computer to estimate the cost function $C(\vec{\theta})$ (or its gradient) while leveraging the power of classical optimizers to train the parameters $\vec{\theta}$.
+The trademark of VQAs is that they use a quantum computer to estimate the cost function $C(\vec{\theta})$ (or its gradient) while leveraging the power of classical optimizers to train the parameters $\vec{\theta}$.
 In what follows, we provide additional details for each step of the VQA architecture shown in Fig.~\ref{fig:VQA}.